Acorn Energy (ACFN)

 nullAI Analysis | Feedback

-Tracy Clifford, Chief Financial Officer and Chief Operating Officer (OmniMetrix)
+Tracy Clifford, Chief Financial Officer of Acorn Energy and Chief Operating Officer of OmniMetrix

-Tracy Clifford was named Chief Financial Officer of Acorn Energy in June 2018 and also serves as Chief Operating Officer of OmniMetrix as of December 2019.
-She is also the CEO of Acorn Energy's OmniMetrix subsidiary.
-Ms. Clifford is the President and Owner of Tracy Clifford Consulting, LLC, through which she has offered contract CFO/COO services and other advisory services since June 2015.
-From October 1999 to May 2015, she held positions as CFO, Principal Accounting Officer, Corporate Controller, and Secretary for publicly-traded pharmaceutical and REIT companies.
-Her earlier experience includes accounting leadership at United Healthcare and North Broward Hospital District, and work on the audit team of Deloitte & Touche.
-Ms. Clifford is a licensed CPA in South Carolina.
+Ms. Clifford was named Chief Financial Officer of Acorn Energy in June 2018 and Chief Operating Officer of OmniMetrix in November/December 2019.
+She is the President and Owner of Tracy Clifford Consulting, LLC, through which she has provided contract CFO/COO and advisory services since June 2015.
+From October 1999 to May 2015, she served as CFO, Principal Accounting Officer, Corporate Controller, and Secretary for a publicly-traded pharmaceutical company and a publicly-traded REIT.
+Her prior experience includes accounting leadership positions at United Healthcare and the North Broward Hospital District, and audit work at Deloitte & Touche.
+She is a licensed CPA and holds a Certification in the Fundamentals of Forensic Accounting.

 AI Analysis | Feedback